-It is extremely simple to use and quick to install.
-Anyone can use it, not just the tech-savvy.
-Just download the app on your devices, plug your USB to your router, and you're good to go!
+-It’s simple: Anyone can use it.
+Just download the app on your devices, plug any USB to your router, and you're good to go!
 No complicated installation.
 Plug and play.

-Q: Is this accessible from anywhere?
+Q: Are my files accessible from anywhere?
 Both inside and outside my home?

 A: You have access to your cloud everywhere, anywhere in the world, so inside and outside your home.
 It works like a full Dropbox.

 Q: Does Duple require a server?

 A: Duple doesn't require a server, just the client app and a storage (e.g. your USB connected to your router).

 Q: Do you provide any hardware?
 Or just software?

 A: There is no hardware, we only offer an app that can convert any file storage system into a private cloud.
 You use your own storage.

-A: Yes, it does much more than file sync.
-Functionalities include: File Storing, File Synchronization, Access From Anywhere, Self Hosted, File Sharing, File Versioning, Restoring Deleted Files, File Conflict Resolution, Backup (data at least in 2 places), Access From Anywhere, Collaborative folders, Self Hosted, File sharing.
-It gives you the functionalities of a full private Dropbox.
-Proper File Sharing features will be implemented later.
+A: Functionalities include: File Storing, File Synchronization, Access From Anywhere, Self Hosted, File Sharing, File Versioning, Restoring Deleted Files, File Conflict Resolution, Backup (data at least in 2 places), Collaborative folders.

 Q: Can I use the app now?

-A: Duple is currently in beta, so not all functionalities are available yet, but you can download it and already use it if you're interested!
-Also please note that there might still be a few bugs.
-The functionalities available in the beta are: backup, file versioning, restoring deleted files, multi-directional file synchronization across all devices and shared collaborative folders.
-So the sharing features are not implemented yet (however the technology behind Duple is ready for it, we want to wait in order to get the user experience right).
+A: Duple is currently in beta, you can download it and already use it if you're interested!
+Since it's a beta, please note that there might still be a few bugs, and not all functionalities are available yet.
+The sharing features are coming soon.
 Fortunately, you can already have collaborative folders by creating another private cloud and sharing the access to it with other people.

 Feel free to try out Duple beta and give us your feedback!

-Q: Why use Duple over the likes of Dropbox and Google Drive?
+Q: Why use Duple over the likes of Dropbox, Box and Google Drive?